Skip to main content

 2. Change the HTTPS and SSH ports.

-Set the idle time to a short time to avoid unauthorized access when the administrator is not present.
+Set the idle time to a short duration to prevent unauthorized access when the administrator is absent.

 1. Go to SystemSettings.

-2. Enter the value of Idle timeout.
+2. In the Idle timeout field, specify the idle time in minutes.
 The recommended time is five minutes.

 Configure login for trusted addresses